djeada/Linux-Notes/notes/ssh_and_scp.md

 sftp> exit
 ```

-## Other Protocols for File Transfers
+### Other Protocols for File Transfers

 Aside from SCP and SFTP, numerous other protocols and tools can be utilized for transferring files, each with their own characteristics:

-- **FTP**: A traditional protocol for file transfers, but lacking modern security features.
-It's generally recommended to avoid FTP for sensitive data transfers.
+- **FTP** is a traditional protocol used for file transfers, but it lacks modern security features, making it generally unsuitable for sensitive data transfers.
-- **Rsync**: A fast and efficient tool for synchronizing large sets of files across systems, offering options for incremental transfers.
+- **Rsync** is a fast and efficient tool designed for synchronizing large sets of files across systems, providing options for incremental transfers to optimize the process.
-- **SMB**: A protocol commonly used by Windows systems for sharing files over local networks, it also offers support for various authentication mechanisms to protect data access.
+- **SMB** is a protocol commonly utilized by Windows systems for sharing files over local networks.
+It supports various authentication mechanisms to secure data access and protect shared resources.

-## Challenges
+### Challenges

 I. Server Setup